pierdet/RWSDNS/ReadMe.md

 RWSDNS aims to provide a RESTful API for interacting with Windows Server DNS.

 ## Installation on IIS
+### Installation has to be done on a DNS Server, you need the .NET Core SDK in order to publish the application.
-(Thanks https://github.com/unosquare/passcore for the template!)
+###### (Thanks https://github.com/unosquare/passcore for the template!)

 1. Install IIS
 1. Download the source code and run the following command via an Command Prompt.
 Make sure you start the Command Prompt with the Administrator option and change directory to where the project files is saved.